-Regulation 10 Progression review (does not apply to MSc by Research degrees)
+Regulation 12 Progression review (does not apply to MSc by Research degrees)

-The first progression review will take place for all students within nine to 12 months of their enrolment.
+The first progression review will take place for all students within 9 to 12 months of their enrolment.
 The student must participate in a meeting and may be required to make a written submission and/or prepare an oral presentation.
-Progress in the subsequent years (at nine-12 months) is assessed until the thesis is submitted.
-Supervisors must complete the progression report form, a copy of which is sent to the student.
+Progress in the subsequent years (at 9 to 12 months) is assessed until the thesis is submitted.
+The online progression report form must be completed.

-- 10.1 Guidance on the procedure for the progression review is included in The Code of Practice for Supervisors and Research Students:
+- 12.1 Guidance on the procedure for the progression review is included in the Code of Practice for Supervisors and Research Students:

-www.docs.sasg.ed.ac.uk/AcademicServices/Codes/CoPSupervisorsResearchStudents.pdf - 10.2 There are similar procedures for full-time and part-time students, and reviews of part-time students will also take place within nine to 12 months of their enrolment.
+www.ed.ac.uk/files/atoms/files/copsupervisorsresearchstudents.pdf - 12.2 It is expected that progression reviews are normally held early within the 9 12 month period, to allow time for a repeat review if this is required. - 12.3 There are similar procedures for full-time and part-time students, and reviews of part-time students will also take place within 9 to 12 months of their enrolment.
 Part-time students will not be expected to have made as much progress as full-time students within this time.
 Exceptionally, the first progression review may be postponed, with permission from the College.
-The postponement must be no longer than six months. - 10.3 Colleges/Schools may also have additional requirements, e.g. 10 week review. - 10.4 Annual progression review recording functionality is available in EUCLID.
+The postponement must be no longer than six months.

+12.4 Colleges/Schools may also have additional requirements, for example 10 week review.

-Regulation 11 Annual progression review recommendation (does not apply to MSc by Research degrees)
+Regulation 13 Annual progression review recommendation (does not apply to MSc by Research degrees)